ColinLeung-NiloCat/UnityURP-SurfaceShaderSolution/README.md

     };

 - selectable lighting method .hlsl (you can pick PBR lit, PBR lit cel shade, or your own lighting function .hlsl)
-- local postprocess method to final color (e.g. you can support lerp to red if the current object is selected, by adding 1 line of code)
+- local postprocess method (e.g. you can support lerp to red if the current object is selected, by adding 1 line of code)

-How to try this surface shaderc in my own URP project?
+How to try this surface shader in my own existing URP project, instead of cloning a complete project?
 -----------------------
-1) clone Assets/NiloCat/NiloURPSurfaceShader folder into your URP project
+1) only clone Assets/NiloCat/NiloURPSurfaceShader folder into your URP project
 2) In your project, open NiloURPSurfaceShader_Example.shader, edit
 - UserGeometryDataOutputFunction(...)
 - UserSurfaceDataOutputFunction(...)
 - FinalPostProcessFrag(...)
 - #include "../LightingFunctionLibrary/XXXLightingFunction.hlsl"
 to see render change.
-3)If you want to create your own surface shader, clone a copy of NiloURPSurfaceShader_Example.shader is easier.
+3)If you want to create your own surface shader, clone a copy of NiloURPSurfaceShader_Example.shader before edit, it is easier.

 Note
 -----------------------
-It is a very early WIP project and will change a lot, if you are interested, you can clone the complete project, try create your own surface shader, see if the current surface shader design can fulfill your shader development needs.
+It is a very early WIP project and will change a lot, but I need to finish this inorder to build more complex shaders on top of this project.
+If you are interested, you can clone it, try writing your own surface shader functions, see if the current surface shader design can fulfill your shader development needs.

-Send me suggestion/bug report in Issues tab, or even pull request are very welcome!
+You can send me suggestion/bug report/, or open dicussion/just chat in Issues tab, or even send pull request are very welcome!

 Editor environment requirement
 -----------------------